jeh-ehm/Backup/README.md

 ### Significance of the Proposed Project
 >Emergency can be deﬁned as a sudden or unpredicted situation that can affect health or the environment itself.
 This study will have an action to prevent or lessen it.
-In most campuses there are services associated with each of the identiﬁed risks in order to respond to each kind of emergency, usually ﬁreﬁghters, police and medical emergency.
+In most campuses there are services associated with each of the identiﬁed risks in order to respond to each kind of emergency, usually ﬁreﬁghters, police, and medical emergency.
 To trigger the necessary means to help in an emergency situation it is required that the emergency situation is reported to the authorities and there is a service capable of receiving the request and ensuring the allocation of the necessary resources for assistance.
-By developing the emergency application it can help improve the emergency response especially in the Alangilan campus.
-The study can support the growth of safety enhancement within campus of the University.
+By developing the emergency application it can help improve the emergency response, especially in the Alangilan campus.
+The study can support the growth of safety enhancement within the campus of the University.

 > This study will benefit the following individuals involved in such ways.
 >> **Incident Management Team (IMT)**.
 The system will help them to fully monitor and take action about the incidents that will and might happen in the future.